LyJohnny/UCM-CSE20-/README.md

 Data Types, Variables and Arrays will be introduced in the context of solving problems.
 Elementary programming skills such as conditional and loops execution will be emphasized.

-The primary Programming Language used was Java.
+The primary programming language used was Java.